Submissions

 Books: J. R. Reddy and O. C. Sekhar, "Recent developments in power electronics", 1st edition, Blackwell Science, Oxford, 1995.

 Thesis/Dissertation: F.A.M.
-Tuyttens "The consequences of social perturbation caused by badger removal for the control of bovine tuberculosis in cattle: a study of behaviour, population dynamics and epidemiology", PhD thesis, University of Oxford, 1998.
+Tuyttens "The consequences of social perturbation caused by badger removal for the control of bovine tuberculosis in cattle: a study of behavior, population dynamics and epidemiology", PhD thesis, University of Oxford, 1998.

 Publication Charges